Section detail

 - Employment activities.

-- Coverage will be extended if an injury occurs because employment required the worker to be in a specific time or place, even though the worker may be at the same risk of injury as the general population.
+- Coverage will be extended if an injury occurs because employment requires the worker to be at a specific time or place, even though the worker may be at the same risk of injury as the general population.

 Examples includes, but are not limited to:

-- The external environment (e.g., due to weather conditions, an insect bite while working outside, etc.).
+- The external environment (e.g., due to weather conditions, an insect bite while working outside, etc.), or

 - An act of violence from a person external to employment.

-- Coverage may be extended if an injury occurs when a worker is not performing a specific employment activity but is engaged in a brief interlude of personal activity during normal hours of work.
-This interlude may not be considered incidental to the worker’s employment, but would be an accepted and/or allowed brief respite or interval in a work environment and reasonably expected of all workers (e.g., washroom or water break).
+- Coverage may be extended if an injury occurs when a worker is not performing a specific employment activity but is engaged in a brief interlude of personal activity while in the course of employment and while making reasonable use of the employer’s premises.
+This interlude may not be considered incidental to a worker’s employment but would be an accepted or allowed brief respite or interval in a work environment and reasonably expected of all workers (e.g., washroom or water break).

-- Where an injury or disablement has emerged over time, or
+- An injury or disablement has emerged over time (i.e., delayed onset),

 Entering or exiting employment and during rest breaks